Welcome to my Christmas Home Tour! Decorating for Christmas is one of my favorite things to do!

 I’m very happy with the way it turned out.

-Decorating the Focal Point: The Living Room Mantel
+The Living Room Mantel

 My mantel is my favorite part of the living room!
+It is the focal point of the room, making it the perfect spot for going all out when decorating.

 I came up with the idea of placing different sizes and types of wreaths on it, and I’m thrilled with how it looks.
-I added some mini Christmas trees, a JOY sign, made by my sweet friend, and a few other decorative pieces.
+Then, I added some mini Christmas trees, a JOY sign, made by my sweet friend, and a few other decorative pieces.

 I just mixed and matched different textures for added visual interest.